kdong007/sample-graphql/graphql-tutorial.md

 -   Search Products, response an array of Product
 -   Get Vendor by id, response a Vendor with list of Product for the vendor

 While developing, you may change the "shape" of Product in one API, and forget to update the others.
-Without help of tools, it is really hard for you know to remember where all the places that use Product, so this is really a common thing when working with REST.
+Without the help of tools, it is really hard for you to remember all the places that use Product, so this is really a common thing when working with REST.
 Now when working on the client side, you have two problems:

--   For the APIs got updated, you have to update the client side code.
+-   For the APIs to be updated, you have to update the client side code.
 But you don't have a "hard way" to check where exactly the client side code has to update, unless you have full integration tests.
     -   Well, you still need to update codes if using Graphql, but Graphql comes with tools to tell you exactly which requests need to update.
--   You have inconsistent data "shape" of same logical data type.
+-   You have inconsistent data "shape" of the same logical data type.
     -   Someone who used "Search Product" before may expect you to return same data "shape" for "Get Product by id"

 ### Response exactly what you need

-Typically it is the backend developers decide exact "shape" to be responded from sever.
+Typically it is the backend developers the decide exact "shape" to be responded from server.
 But

 -   Some of the values are not really used in some cases, and they become "redundant".
--   Some of the values, like one-to-many lookups, or requires expensive computations.
+-   Some of the values, like one-to-many lookups, requires expensive computations.

-In REST, of course you can do a "includeXXX" for each of the possible key to be return.
+In REST, of course you can do a "includeXXX" for each of the possible keys to be returned.
 But congratulations, you just re-created Graphql.
 This Graphql feature is kind of like "select a,b,c" in SQL.

 ### Pick between "request round-trips" vs "server side work"